hotwax/oms-documentation/ucg/flows/sales-orders/createOrderFeed.md

 ### Order Level Discounts

 Order level discounts are saved as order adjustments in the OMS.
 In the create order feeds to NetSuite the header level discount is added in the `Rate` column.
 Instead of the absolute value the amount is presented as a negative as requested by the UCG team to help with integrations.
 This value indicates the exact amount reduced from the order total, **not the percentage**.
+Ihe value will be repeated on all order itmes because this is a header level field.
+If the value is empty different for any one item, this disqualfies it for import into NetSuite.

 ### Order Line Level Discounts